 To take the temperature: Insert your instant-read thermometer into the thigh meat so that the thermometer is parallel to the body of the turkey.
 You should feel some resistance as it goes into the meat.
 If it suddenly slides very easy, that means you've poked through into the turkey cavity.
 If you hit something, that means you've come to a bone.

 Also, make sure you know where the temperature sensor is on your thermometer.
 Some have it at the tip and others have it about half an inch above the tip.
 Position your thermometer in the thigh meat accordingly.

-When the internal temperature registers a steady 165°F, your turkey is done.
+→ When the internal temperature registers a steady 165°F in the thigh, your turkey is done.

 Take it out of the oven, tent it loosely in foil, and let it rest so the juices have a chance to redistribute.
 If you leave the thermometer in the thigh, you'll notice the temperature rising a bit before the turkey starts to cool again.

 Another test to see if the turkey is done cooking is if the juices run clear.
 Cut a small slit in the meat at various places around the turkey and press just above the cut with the flat of your knife.
 If the juices that run out are clear, the turkey is done.
 If you see any red tinge of blood, keep cooking for a little longer.